shashwot2/DataScience-Project/README.md

 # Python Google API Documentation
-It's a juts basic script to run the python code which gets the data from the Google API
+It's a just basic script to run the python code which gets the data from the Google API

 ## Installation
 1. Install dependencies